 Cadets also participate in community service events including public education activities and City sponsored events.
 Participation in these extra activities is not required, however, members are highly encouraged to participate.

-Recruitment and registration takes place once a year in August/September.
-The 2019/2020 registration will begin in August and run through September.
+Recruitment and registration takes place once a year in August.

 - Be 14 years old but not older than 18 years old

 - Must be currently enrolled in school